Today I want to give you a real-life example of how to make $2,500 in profit on Amazon FBA.

 So, let’s take a few examples from a trip I made to local thrift shops in my medium sized city.

 I made a $1,240.00 profit for the pile of books below.
 It was a total of five hours of work, visiting three thrift shops in my area.
 And all of these books sold on Amazon within 1.5 months of listing them too.
 I spent just over $200 in total.
-Do this a few times and you’ll hit $2,500 in profit in no time!
+Do this a few times and you could hit that $2,500 in profit in no time.

 Are you willing to make potentially $250/hr by scanning used books in thrift shops?
 Is it worth it to do this after work on or the weekend?